genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Let's inspect the application options:

-1. **Strand-specificity protocol** parameter is used to specify how to process the pseudoalignments.
+1. The **Strand-specificity protocol** parameter is used to specify how to process the pseudoalignments.
 If "None", the application does not take into account strand specificity.
 To run the application in strand specific mode, change this value to "Forward" if you are interested only in fragments where the